The River Wild: Pre-production and filming

 In June 1993, Universal Studios began considering locations along the Middle Fork of the Flathead River and the Kootenai River in Montana.
 They also began to seek permits from the forest service and permission from private landowners to film near the falls and nearby West Glacier.
 Other than Montana for locations, the studio then began to scout the areas in Washington, Oregon, Idaho and Wyoming.
 Before filming began, the crew spent two weeks doing research and development on whitewater rafting.

 Principal photography began on August 4, 1993.
 Many of the film's whitewater scenes were filmed on the Kootenai River.
 Other scenes were filmed on the Ruby Horsethief section of the Colorado River, the Rogue River in Southern Oregon, and the Middle Fork of the Flathead River.
 The locations necessitated specialized whitewater river professionals to perform the river stunts and provide the needed safety for Streep and other cast members.
 Streep did several of her own stunts in the film on the milder river sections.
 The major whitewater stunts were performed by expert professional river guide Kelley Kalafatich who was hired as Streep's stunt double for the movie.

 There was a scare at the end of one day of filming when Hanson asked Streep to shoot one more scene, to which she objected because of her exhaustion.
 However, she decided to attempt it, and weak from fatigue, was swept off the raft into the river and was in danger of drowning; she did not drown because of her personal flotation device and the river rescue team.
 Afterwards she said to Hanson, "In the future, when I say I can't do something, I think you should believe me," to which he agreed.

 After filming of the whitewater sequences in Montana and Oregon concluded, the main cast and crew went to Boston, Massachusetts to film the remaining scenes that are shown at the beginning of the film.
 Production was completed in November 1993.

 Music

 The film was initially scored by Maurice Jarre, but after the producers threw his work out, Jerry Goldsmith was signed to rescore the project (footage of the Goldsmith scoring sessions was used in the 1995 documentary Film Music Masters: Jerry Goldsmith, with extended footage of same as a DVD bonus).
-Although Goldsmith took a different approach to Jarre, both composers incorporated the folk song "The Water Is Wide" into their scores; the Cowboy Junkies also recorded a version of the song for the end credits.
+Although Goldsmith took a different approach to that of Jarre, both composers incorporated the folk song "The Water Is Wide" into their scores; the Cowboy Junkies also recorded a version of the song for the end credits.
 RCA Victor released a soundtrack album on September 13, 1994.

 On January 19, 2014, Intrada Records released a limited-edition album, with Goldsmith's score and alternates on disc one and Jarre's unused music on disc two.
 Tracks in bold also appear on the RCA album, mostly under different names.